-DFST 201L AMERICAN SIGN LANGUAGE (ASL III/IV) SKILL BUILDING LAB
+DFST 201L AMERICAN SIGN LANGUAGE III/IV SKILL BUILDING LAB

-Advisory: Eligibility for ENGL 101 or placement by multiple measures.
-Corequisite: Completion of or concurrent enrollment in DFST 201

-This course is designed for students in advanced American Sign Language courses (DFST 201/202) wishing to become more proficient in using ASL and to further expand and develop their vocabulary, ASL grammar, finger-spelling skills and knowledge of Deaf culture.
+Prerequisite: Completion of or concurrent enrollment in DFST 201.
+Designed for students in advanced sign language courses (DFST 201 or DFST 202) wishing to become more proficient in using ASL and to further expand and develop their vocabulary, ASL grammar, and finger-spelling skills.
 This course is taught in ASL only.
-(CSU, AVC)
+(CSU, UC, AVC)